 Strangers who don’t know me might see my picture on the back and use that image as the main character, but we all did that with Harry Potter anyway, so no biggie (um, how fucking lucky was Daniel Radcliffe that he looked like the drawing on the first book?).
 But strangers don’t think I myself was involved in a drug-ring or was hazed until I bled, because they don’t know who I am so don’t even think about me.
 But some of my friends think I bled.
 Friends of friends think I sold coke to fraternities.
 And it’s really weird.

 The more I thought about it, the more I realized it’s because my network doesn’t know fictional writers.
 Some dude from my high school doesn’t think Suzanne Collins was actually in the Hunger Games or E. L. James is this erotic SMH fiend like the chick from 50 Shades of Grey.
 Because that high school dude doesn’t know them, so their brain populates other images from their lives.
 But I guarantee E.L.
 James’ friends and family view her differently since that came out, and I would bet money that Suzanne Collins’ friends wonder who in her life is Gale and Peeta.

 My only response to everyone?
-I’m not a good enough writer to create this 100% fake universe like George RR Martin did, so I needed a guide.
+I didn't think I was a good enough writer to create this 100% fake universe like George RR Martin did, so I needed a guide.
 And I used that guide to create this fictional story.

 But even then, I wonder if George RR Martin’s friends think he wants to bang his sister?